What Should I Expect at My First Visit?

 For new patients: please bring your New Patient forms, any supplements (herbs/vitamins), medications (over-the-counter and prescriptions) in their bottles that you are taking, or have recently taken, a copy of any recent health reports that you would like Dr. Limosnero to review (including blood work, ultrasounds, mammograms, done density tests if you have them) This will help make the time spent with Dr. Limosnero as productive as possible.

-For patients who have seen Dr. Limosnero within the past 5 years: Please bring any supplements (herbs/ vitamins), medications (over the counter and prescriptions) in their bottles that you are taking, or have recently taken, a copy of any recent health reports that you would like Dr. Limosnero to review (including labs, ultrasounds, mammograms, done density tests if you have them) This will help make the time spent with Dr. Limosnero as productive as possible.
+For patients who have seen Dr. Limosnero within the past 5 years: Please bring any supplements (herbs/ vitamins), medications (over the counter and prescriptions) in their bottles that you are taking, or have recently taken, a copy of any recent health reports that you would like Dr. Limosnero to review (including labs, ultrasounds, mammograms, bone density tests if you have them) This will help make the time spent with Dr. Limosnero as productive as possible.
 If you saw Dr. Limosnero at Obstetrics and Gynecology Associates in Flower Mound we will request your records to be sent to us, and if it has been within the past 3 years should have the records available at the time of your visit.

 What Forms of Payment Are Accepted?

 We accept cash, check, credit card, you may also use your HSA (health savings accounts), and FSA (flexible spending accounts).
 In order to provide the necessary attention to each patient, we currently do not accept insurance.
 However, we will provide a coded visit worksheet and a receipt of your visit which can be used to file with your insurance company as an “out-of-network” claim.
 We encourage you to check with your insurance regarding the specifics of your policy.
 We understand that sometimes life happens and you may not be able to make your scheduled appointment, however because in most cases a full hour has been allotted for your visit we ask that all changed or canceled appointments be done within 24 hours notice.
 A cancellation fee equivalent to HALF of the visit will apply for cancellation after 24 hours or for a missed appointment.

 What Are the Cost of Services?